 I am the Founder and CEO of Slow Ways, an audacious initiative to create a network of walking routes that connect all of Great Britain’s towns, cities and national parks.

 Using existing footpaths, people will be able to use the Slow Ways to walk or wheel between neighbouring places or daisy-chain routes for long distance journeys.

 This is a giant citizen-geography initiative that has multiple benefits.
 Slow Ways is not just a walking and wheeling network – it’s a network for joy, health, wellbeing, creativity, enriching communities, connecting people to nature and heritage, mitigating the climate crisis, saving people money, spreading investment, inspiring ideas and so much more.

-While COVID-19 has forced millions of us to stay at home and indoors, that hasn’t stopped us from being collaborative, imaginative, creative and productive.
+During lockdown 700 volunteers from across the country collaborated to produce a first draft of the Slow Ways.
+While COVID-19 forced millions of us to stay at home and indoors, that didn’t stopped us from being coming together to be collaborative, imaginative and creative.

 Since then, Slow Ways has gone from strength to strength – with thousands of people from across Great Britain contributing.
 So far people have drawn and shared 9,000 possible Slow Ways routes.
 The big challenge now is to walk, review, verify and survey the routes.